tango-controls-hdbpp/libhdbpp-cassandra/README.md

 ## Bugs Reports

-Pleae file bug reports above in the issues section.
+Please file bug reports above in the issues section.

 ## Building and Installation